fpereiro/proof/notes.md

 ## Summary of all functions

-- 3arg f: 1) go to the leftmost, 2) go right until either 3-1) found 3arg, then -> 1arg, 3-2) found two blanks, then one to the right and -> 2arg.
+- 3arg f: 1) if there's a 3arg in the tape, find the leftmost 3arg and -> 1arg; 2) otherwise, go to the leftmost third consecutive blank and -> 2arg.
-- 3arg e: 1) find 3arg, 2-1) found 3arg, delete it and -> 1arg, 2-2) found two blanks, then one to the right and -> 2arg.
+- 3arg e: 1) if there's a 3arg in the tape, find the leftmost 3arg, delete it and -> 1arg; 2) otherwise, go to the leftmost third consecutive blank and -> 2arg.
-- 2arg e: 1) delete all 3args between the leftmost and the first two consecutive blanks, 2) find the two consecutive blanks, go one more to the right and -> 2arg.
+- 2arg e: 1) delete all 3args between the leftmost and the first two consecutive blanks; 2) go to the leftmost third consecutive blank and -> 2arg.
 - 1arg e: clear all E squares from left to right until finding the first blank E square.
 - 2arg pe: find the first two blanks in a row, go one to the right, print 2arg and -> 1arg.
 - 3arg pe2: find the first two blanks in a row, go one to the right, print 2arg, go leftmost, find the first two blanks in a row, go one further, print 3arg, then -> 1arg.